JurajNyiri/pytapo/README.md

 ## Contributions:

 Contributions to pytapo are welcomed.
-Please make sure to obey any TOS you have agreed to when you bought your Tapo product.

 By creating a PR you acknowledge and agree that you are not breaking any TOS, law and/or have a permission to provide and share the code changes.

 Owner of this repository is not legally responsible for any PRs or code changes to this project created by 3rd parties.

-When you make a new change to the code base, make sure to have 100% unit test coverage.
+When you make a new change to the code base, make sure to have 100% unit test coverage, see below for more information about tests.

 ### Test instructions